Svetloslav15/ClubestApp/README.md

 # clubest

-Clubest - social network for extracurricular activities.
+Clubest - social network for extracurricular activities and clubs.